 You loved it!
 And so do I!

-The warm, rich, earthy and organic tones together with the rustic vibe of the vintage toolbox look really festive for Thanksgiving.
+The warm, rich, earthy, and organic tones together with the rustic vibe of the vintage toolbox look really festive for Thanksgiving or another fall gathering.

 Centerpiece Ideas for the Dining Table